circonus-labs/libmtev/docs-md/development/eventer-aco.md

 runs a function that should not return, but instead call `aco_exit()`.
 Within this function, the execution is in the context of a "green thread."

-Once in this function, the stack pointer is switch to an alternate co-routine "shared stack" (one per operating system thread).
+Once in this function, the stack pointer is switched to an alternate co-routine "shared stack" (one per operating system thread).
 Each co-routine on a given operating system thread will have a small "save stack".
 When the thread performs an operation that would normally require using a callback within the classic event system, it yields control back to the event loop.
-When an event triggers that would allow this co-routing to continue it is resumed.
+When an event triggers that would allow this co-routine to continue, it is resumed.
 If the co-routine wasn't the last one on the "shared stack" then it is swapped in ("shared stack" copied to the current owner's "save stack" and the resuming thread's "save stack" copied into the "shared stack").

 This stack swapping means that a coroutine's "save stack" can be right-sized and occupy very little space.
-The copying can be expensive for larger stacks so it is also important that you keep you stack usage small.
-Turning on debug logging will report stack sizes of co-routines as they are resumes.
+The copying can be expensive for larger stacks so it is also important that you keep your stack usage small.
+Turning on debug logging will report stack sizes of co-routines as they are resumed.
 Additionally, your compiler can help you: `-Wstack-size=1024` for example.

 Co-routines do not "manage" [asynchronous events](eventer#asynchronous-events),